Chicago police questioning person of interest in toddler shooting on Lake Shore Drive

 WATCH | Chicago police give update after toddler shot on Lake Shore Drive

+The boy was in the car with his grandmother and her boyfriend, relatives said.

 "It does appear to be a case of road rage.
 The detectives are actively investigating.
-They have witnesses and a suspect," Mayor Lori Lightfoot said.
-"It's mind boggling to me that people carry guns and use them in the way that they do and they use in that way when children are in immediate proximity."
+They have witnesses and a suspect," Mayor Lori Lightfoot said Tuesday.

+Relatives said Kayden was in the car with his grandmother and her boyfriend at the time of the shooting.
+A source said the grandmother's boyfriend initiated the shooting after a dispute over merging into a lane of traffic, and the other driver shot back.

+Now investigators say the adult male in the car with Kayden is being called a person of interest and is still being questioned by detectives.
+Police have not given any other details about the driver of the other vehicle.

 The victims' car crashed on the drive near Monroe just as a good Samaritan was driving by.